Sy-FAR: Symmetry-based Fair Adversarial Robustness: Additional Subgroup Fairness Results

 \section{Additional Subgroup Fairness Results}

-Complementing the results from \secref{sec:subgroup:res}, \figref{fig:grouped_color} shows the robust accuracy for ethnic groups (white vs.\ non-white) on \pubfigsiblings, while \tabref{tab:gaps-gender} and \tabref{tab:gaps-ethnicity} report the benign and robust accuracy gaps between gender and ethnicity groups across all face-recognition setups we consider.
+Complementing the results from \secref{sec:subgroup:res}, \figref{fig:grouped_color} shows the robust accuracy for ethnic groups (white vs.\ non-white) on \pubfigsiblings, while Tables~\ref{tab:gaps-gender}--\ref{tab:gaps-ethnicity} report the benign and robust accuracy gaps between gender and ethnicity groups across all face-recognition setups we consider.